Zipcar/blite/README.md

 ## resume
 Uses VBoxManage to resume the director

+## snapshot
+Snapshots the state of a running Bosh director.
+Can be passed a snapshot name, if none is provided a timestamp will be used.
+For example: `blite snapshot base`

+## snapshots
+Lists the available snapshots for the Bosh director.

+## restore
+Restores the specified snapshot.
+Must be passed a snapshot name.
+For example: `blite restore base`

 ## destroy
 Deletes the bosh director and purges any cached state and credential data for that specific director.